jacques/docs.npmjs.com/content/troubleshooting/try-the-latest-stable-version-of-node.md

 # Try the latest stable version of node

-Node 0.4, 0.6, 0.10 and iojs are no longer supported.

-If you're experiencing issues while using a version of node which is unsupported (e.g 0.4, 0.6) or unstable (odd numbered versions e.g. 0.7.x, 0.9.x, 0.11.x), it's very possible your issue will be fixed by simply using the [LTS](https://github.com/nodejs/LTS) version of node.
+If you're experiencing issues while using a version of node which is unsupported or unstable (odd numbered versions e.g. 0.7.x, 0.9.x, 0.11.x), it's very possible your issue will be fixed by simply using the [LTS](https://github.com/nodejs/LTS) version of node.

 ## See what version of node you're running: